-Yeshiva University affords undergraduate students extensive opportunities to participate in intercollegiate, intramural, and recreational athletic programs.
-The university sponsors nine intercollegiate athletic teams that participate in Division III of the National Collegiate Athletic Association.
-Colleges that belong to Division III, the largest division of the NCAA, offer no athletic scholarships and focus on providing the best possible experience for participants rather than for spectators.
+Yeshiva University affords undergraduate students' extensive opportunities to participate in intercollegiate, intramural, and club athletic programs.
+The university sponsors eight NCAA Division III athletic teams on the Wilf Campus.
+Institutions that belong to Division III, the largest division of the NCAA, offer no athletic scholarships and focus on academics first, while still providing a life-changing student-athlete experience.

-The university sponsors intercollegiate teams in basketball, baseball, cross-country, fencing, golf, soccer, tennis, volleyball, and wrestling.
-Teams compete in various conferences, including the Eastern College Athletic Conference, the Skyline Conference, the Northeastern Collegiate Volleyball Association, and the Middle Atlantic Collegiate Fencing Association.
-Teams and individuals have excelled in local, regional, and national competitions.
-No athletic events are scheduled on Shabbat or Jewish holidays.
+The university sponsors intercollegiate teams in basketball, baseball, cross-country, fencing, golf, soccer, tennis, and volleyball.
+Teams compete in the Skyline Conference and Middle Atlantic Collegiate Fencing Association, and have excelled in local, regional, and national competitions.
+No athletic practices or competitions are scheduled on Shabbat or Jewish holidays.
+Tryout information for each sport will be emailed each year to the general student population.